Commercial Energy Performance Certificates - EPCs

-I am ECMK301091 which means my accreditation body is ECMK – and very nice folk they are too – highly recommended.
+My accreditation body is ECMK – very nice they are too – highly recommended - I am ECMK301091.

 The EPC incorporates three basic sections:

 the main certificate with the distinctive EU energy graph

 You should know that during an EPC survey your building is thoroughly inspected to measure (and photograph) all envelopes (floor, walls, ceiling, roof, glazing, doors) and I determine U-value of each element.

 The age of the building is very important in this respect.

 A digital “map” of the building is generated, identifying and quantifying various services – heating, lighting, ventilation, air conditioning, hot water – and controls.